specklesystems/speckle-docs/workspaces/welcome-to-workspaces.md

 ## Getting Started

-To set up a Workspace:
+To set up a workspace:
-1. Navigate to the **Workspaces** section in the Speckle app.
+1. Go to the top left navigation in the Speckle web app.
-2. Create a new Workspace or select an existing one.
+2. Create a new workspace or select an existing one.
 3. Invite team members and assign roles as needed.

 For more advanced operations, such as domain-based access control or integrating SSO, refer to the relevant sections in this documentation.